samuelbarrett1234/dbsi_project/README.md

 The executable is then available in the new folder `dbsi_project`.

 **Please note that this project requires C++17.
 CMake should already detect this.**
-Also, note that `make` might issue warnings, but this is OK.

-### Compilers Tested

-This code compiles on the department lab machines (using GCC 11.2.1 20220127 (Red Hat 11.2.1-9)), and on Microsoft Visual Studio.